drug-design/course/docs/chapters/protein-structure.md

 #### Ball and Stick Representation

-Interesting details of  protein folding can be revealed by removing the side chains and only displaying  the heavy atoms of the backbone.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/ball-stick-representation-8a0363b0'><i class='fa fa-play' aria-hidden='true'></i></button>Interesting details of  protein folding can be revealed by removing the side chains and only displaying  the heavy atoms of the backbone.
 Here, the backbone is displayed as an assembly of atoms and the bonds are visualized in a "ball and stick" representation.
 *[protein folding]: A spontaneous process directed by the physical and chemical properties of the amino acid sequence that dictate the folding of a protein into a particular conformation.